-The Defendants revised MPD's Standard Operating Procedures as required by the Settlement Agreement during year one and additional revisions were made to some of them during years two, three, and four.
-During year five, MPD submitted suggested changes to SOP 450 - Personnel Investigations to the Plaintiffs, but no changes have been adopted as of this report writing.
-CJI has observed MPD is attentive to needed policy updates and does so without prompt.
+The Defendants revised MPD's Standard Operating Procedures as required by the Settlement Agreement during year one and additional revisions were made to some of them during subsequent years.
+CJI has observed MPD is attentive to needed policy updates and does so without prompting.

 The Agreement states that MPD require all patrol officers to activate body worn cameras and mobile digital video recording devices.
 MPD policy reflects this and CJI continues to find the Defendants compliant with this requirement.
-With respect to compliance with putting this policy into practice, MPD continues to review adherence of activation of video equipment to policy as part of the semi-annual audits of traffic stops, field interviews, and no-action encounters.
+With respect to compliance with putting this policy into practice, MPD continues to review adherence to policy for activation of video equipment as part of the semi-annual audits of traffic stops, field interviews, and no-action encounters.
 While audits of traffic stops and no-action encounters find consistent adherence to these policy requirements, audits of field interviews continue to find camera use that does not comply with policy.
-For example, the audit of field interviews that occurred during the first half of 2022 found fewer than half of the interactions showed officers activating cameras at the initiation of the encounter, only 26 percent recorded until the end of the encounter, and only three percent verbally noted the reason for concluding the recording prior to the end of the contact.
+For example, the audit of field interviews that occurred during the first half of 2023 found fewer than half of the interactions showed officers activating cameras at the initiation of the encounter, only 35 percent recorded until the end of the encounter, and only 15 percent verbally noted the reason for concluding the recording prior to the end of the contact.
 MPD should continue to audit for this practice and use the findings to help improve adherence to policy.